jerzydziewierz/PMBOK-doc-templates/README.md

 # PMBOK document templates
 Linked document structure for project management as described in the PMI PMBOK Guide 6th ed.
-Plans, Documents, Processes, Tools &techniques e.t.c - in markdown.
+Plans, Documents, Processes, Tools and Techniques e.t.c - in markdown.

 ---